CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-summer19-syllabus.md

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
-* Check the slack site for our weekly Learning Activities and Assignments.
+* Check SIMnet daily for our Learning Activities and Assignments.
+* Keep connected via our Slack team site for updates and notifications.
-* For emails received between _Monday and Friday noon_, I will reply by 5pm, the following day.
+* For Slack communications received between _Monday and Friday noon_, I will reply by 5pm, the following day.
-* For emails received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
+* For Slack communications received between _Friday noon and Sunday, I will reply by 5pm, the following Monday.
-* Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or D2L.
+* Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email, MyLonestar, and all other LSC properties.
 * Call the McGraw-Hill support line (<a href="tel:800-331-5094">800-331-5094</a>) for issues with **SIMnet**.
 Be sure to get a case number when you contact them.
-**SIMnet** is the on-line service that you will use to complete a majority of the assignments of our class.
+**SIMnet** is the on-line service that we will use to complete a majority of the assignments of our class.
+You will need to purchase a SIMnet access code for our course.
 * Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.
-* Please use my virtual office hours (see hours above) should you need to set up a WebEx meeting or call for any question or issue that you would like to discuss.
-* _Even though most of our class assignments can be completed on a Mac, **there may be specific SIMnet assignments that require the Windows (PC) version of Office 2016**_.
-If you do not have Office 2016 (for Windows) at home, you may need to use the general-use PCs at any LSC campus.
+* * _Even though most of our class assignments can be completed on a Mac, **there are specific SIMnet assignments that require the Windows (PC) version of Office 2016**_.
+If you do not have Office 2016 (for Windows) at home, you may need to use the general-use Windows PCs found at any LSC campus.

 ## Student Learning Outcomes

 Generally, students completing this course will be to:

-1. Describe the fundamentals of information technology concepts – hardware, software, security, and privacy.
+1. Describe the fundamentals of Information Technology (IT) infrastructure components: hardware, software, and data communications systems.
+2. Explain the guiding principles of professional behavior in computing.
-2. Demonstrate proper file management techniques to manipulate electronic files and folders in local, network, and online environments.
+3. Demonstrate proper file management techniques to manipulate electronic files and folders in a local and networked environment.
-3. Create business documents with word processing software using spelling and grammar check, format and layout, tables, citations, graphics, and mail merge.
-4. Create business documents and analyze data with spreadsheet software using (1) tables, sorting, filtering, charts and graphics, pivot tables, macros; (2) statistical, financial, logical and look-up functions and formulas; and (3) add-ins.
-5. Create business multimedia presentations with presentation software using templates, lists, groups, themes, colors, clip art, pictures, tables, transitions, animation, video, charts, and views.
-6. Create databases and manage data with database software using tables, fields, relationships, indexes, keys, views, queries, forms, reports, and import/export functions.
+4. Use business productivity software to manipulate data and find solutions to business problems.
+5. Explain the concepts and terminology used in the operation of application systems in a business environment.
+6. Identify emerging technologies for use in business applications.
-7. Integrate business software applications.
+7. Complete projects that integrate business software applications.
-8. Use web-based technologies to conduct ethical business research.
-9. Use “goal seeking” and “what-if analysis” to solve problems and make adjustments/recommendations in a business environment.

 ## Prerequisites
 None.